 Anytime you have a plumbing problem, you want to get it taken care of as soon as possible.
-While getting repairs done quickly will save you from further problems, not every plumbing problem will require an emergency plumbing repair.
-In fact, many issues can wait until regular business hours, and you won’t have to pay additional fees for after hours calls.
+While getting repairs done quickly will save you from further issues, not every plumbing problem will require emergency plumbing repair.
+Many cases can wait until regular business hours, and you won’t have to pay additional fees for after-hours calls.
 Some reasons you would want to call a plumber for an emergency include:

-- No access to running water: If the problem is going to cause you to be without running water for any extended period of time, you’ll need emergency care.
-Not having running water for a long time can be as serious as a sewage backup.
+- No access to running water: If the problem causes you to be without running water for an extended period, you’ll need emergency care.
+Not having running water for a long time can be as serious as a sewage back-up.

-- A risk of pipe bursting: If your pipes freeze or some other issue like a serious clog causes your pipes to burst, you’ll need emergency repairs.
+- A risk of pipe bursting: If your pipes freeze or some other issue like a severe clog causes your pipes to burst, you’ll need emergency repairs.
 Burst pipes risk flooding damage.

-If you’ve had a pipe burst or have a sewage back-up or similar problem and need 24 hour emergency plumbing repair in Clifton Township and Scranton, PA, you can always trust the professionals at Freedom Flow Plumbing and Heating Services for fast, effective repairs.
+If you’ve had a pipe burst or have a sewage back-up or similar problem and need 24-hour emergency plumbing repair in Clifton Township and Scranton, PA, you can always trust the professionals at Freedom Flow Plumbing and Heating Services for fast, significant repairs.
 We’ll respond promptly to your emergency.
 All you need to do is call (570) 903-3199.

 Is a leak considered an emergency?

-Plumbing leaks can be frustrating, but even with a leak, you might not need an emergency plumbing repair.
+Plumbing leaks can be frustrating, but you might not need an emergency plumbing repair even with a leak.
 Much of this will depend on where the leak is and the severity.
 While you want to get a dripping pipe under your sink repaired as soon as possible, it’s usually a repair that can wait a few hours.
-But, if that leak is causing flooding in your home, an emergency repair will be needed.
-Similarly, a burst pipe will need to be repaired quickly.
-Any leak you have that risks flooding will need to be repaired on an emergency basis.
+But, if that leak is causing flooding in your home, you’ll require emergency repair.
+Similarly, a burst pipe needs a quick repair.
+Any leak you have that risks flooding needs repair on an emergency basis.

 How long do emergency plumbers take?

-When they go on an emergency plumbing repair call, plumbers try to respond promptly to the call.
-Depending on your location, plumbers will try to get to you within half an hour to an hour of your call.
-In an emergency, they know that time is valuable, especially when flooding or sewage back-up is involved.
-The repairs themselves could take anywhere from a few minutes to several hours, depending of course, on the severity of the damage.
+When they go on an emergency plumbing repair call, plumbers try to respond promptly.
+Depending on your location, plumbers will arrive within half an hour to an hour of your request.
+They know that time is valuable in an emergency, especially when flooding or sewage back-up is involved.
+The repairs themselves could take anywhere from a few minutes to several hours, depending, of course, on the severity of the damage.

 Do plumbers work 24 hours?

 Some plumbers work 24 hours, while others do not.
-This depends on the individual plumber and who they are working for.
+Availability depends on the individual plumber and their company.
 The team at Freedom Flow Plumbing and Heating Services provides 24/7 emergency plumbing repair for your convenience, so you never have to worry about getting help whenever it’s needed.

 What are the most common plumbing problems?

-Whether called out for emergency plumbing repair or making a regular service call, plumbers tend to go on many common calls.
+Whether called out for emergency plumbing repair or making a regular service call, plumbers tend to go on many standard calls.
 Among the most common calls we go on include:

 - Dripping faucets